Updated: Mar 29

 Leave it to fully dry and touch up/add a second coat if required.

-Apply a thin coat of Clear Wax, this will seal the paint.
-Sealing the paint first means there will be less "grab" when you apply the second coat which will be tinted with Metallic Gold.
+Apply a thin coat of clear wax this will seal the paint.
+Sealing the paint first means there will be less "grab" when you apply the second coat which will be tinted with gold paint.
 If you want a more dramatic gold tint then omit this step, but do bear in mind that you will not be able to remove any excess gold without a coat of clear wax underneath.

 To make the gold tinted wax, spoon a good amount of clear wax (bearing in mind it goes a long way) onto a plate or board.
 Open and MIX WELL a tin of Metallic Gold.
 Once fully mixed and combined, use a 40/60 ratio of gold to clear wax on the plate.
 Keeping a slightly higher quantity of wax to paint will ensure that the paint stays buttery and easy to work with.